emkcosta/KillifishAutomaticFeederPaper/Fig6/1_ProcessingDLCOutPut/README.txt

 ------------------------------+
 Input   |
 ------------------------------+
 The CSV file outputs from DLC for each of the animals.
-These are stored in "Source Data 12.zip".
+These are stored in "Figure6-SourceData2_unfiltered_raw_data_DeepLabCut.zip".

 ------------------------------+
 Output   |
 ------------------------------+
 This is where the files with filtered and interpolated trajectories and velocity calculations will be stored.
+The files that are generated are included in "Figure6-SourceData3_filtered_interpolated_data.zip".